Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Summary and Discussion

 \section{Summary and Discussion}

 We study the hump of the Binder parameter for the discrete spin systems.
 The graph representation of the Binder parameter consists of two terms, high- and low-temperature terms.
 The hump of the Binder parameter originates from the low-temperature term.
-It was found that the reason why the hump is reduced by adopting the Ising definition is that the amplitude of the low temperature term is reduced compared to the high temperature term by changing the local definition.
-As a bi-product of our pursuit for the origin of the bump, we have obtained the universal scaling function (Fig.~\ref{fig:binder}(b) and Fig.~\ref{fig:Q3_high_low}(b)) of the q=3 Potts model with high precision.
-The obtained universal scaling function turns out to be non-monotonic with a hump, which can be a new clue to identify the universal class.
+It was found that the reason why the hump is reduced by adopting the Ising definition is that the amplitude of the low-temperature term is reduced compared to the high-temperature term by changing the local definition.

-We can completely eliminate the humps by extracting the high-temperature term only, and can obtain better scaling plots.
+We can completely eliminate the humps by extracting the high-temperature term only.
 We cannot find such a parameter for $q=3$.
 Instead, we consider the higher-moment Binder parameter, the ratio of the sixth and the third moments of the order parameter.
 Since the amplitude of the high-temperature term is much larger than that of the low-temperature term (see Eq.~\ref{eq:binder63}), the effect from the low-temperature term is relatively reduced.
 As a result, the higher-order Binder parameter does not exhibit humps.
 We proposed a new definition of the Binder parameter, the cross definition, which is entirely free from humps.
-We applied it to the frustrated Ising system and obtained better scaling plots.
-Especially, the critical exponents estimated from the cross definition exhibited smallest finite size effect among three definitions.
-Although it is not very clear whether the corrections-to-scaling has been fully eliminated, the finite-size-scaling results (Fig.~\ref{fig:potts_yt} and Fig.~\ref{fig:j1j2_yt}) suggest that the new definition suffers less from the corrections particularly for small systems.
-The cross definition can be applied to systems where the conventional Binder parameter exibits a hump but the improved estimator is unknown, and will be a useful tool in the analysis of such systems.
+The Binder parameter without humps exhibited better scaling plots, \textit{i.e.}, the parameters of different sizes collapsed onto a single curve for a wide temperature range.
+We estimated the infinite-size limit by extrapolation and found that the critical exponent obtained by the conventional definition significantly deviated from the exact value.
+In contrast, the values by the definitions of Binder parameters alleviating the effect of humps yielded a critical exponent with reasonable accuracy.

+We applied the cross definition to the frustrated $J_1-J_2$ Ising system and found that the cross definition of the Binder parameters were monotonic.
+This result suggests that the humps originate from the 4th order term $\left<m^4 \right>$ of the order parameter.
+We performed finite-size scaling analyses, and found that the Binder parameters with different definitions also manifest finite size effects differently.
+Investigation of why better scaling results do not yield better estimations of critical exponents is a subject for future work.